animify/useRestate/README.md

 - Avoid needless re-renders
 - An API that you're used to
 - Works with any Redux-like store
-- Memoized action dispatch functions
+- Memoize single/multiple action dispatch functions
 - Quick access to store dispatch
 - Full Typescript support